basis-oeaw/statisticus/README.md

-# statisticus
+# Statisticus
+is an internal application used to record and manage statistical data in our library.
-a tool to record the number of users, visitors, requests and copies/scans in basis.
+It tracks the number of users, visitors, service requests, and the number of copies and scans created.

+# Requirements
+Statisticus requires Python 3.x and the following Python libraries:
+- tkcalendar
+- DateTime
+- pandas
+- matplotlib